 The PCB trace width table can help you determine the trace width of your PCB.
-It also gives you an idea about the current-carrying capacity, along with the impact of the rise in temperature.
+It also gives you an idea about the current carrying capacity, along with the impact of the temperature rise.
 Keep the trace width table handy to be used for your applications.
 The table is given below for your convenience-

 3.2 PCB Trace Width and Spacing

 You know how to derive the trace width by using a trace width calculator.
 You will need to rope in many considerations, such as.